-A great-sounding interface for guitarists that represents excellent value for money.
+A great-sounding audio interface for guitarists from a respected brand that represents excellent value for money.
+If you're looking to record your guitar, there are few better options in this price bracket.

 The diminutive Scarlett Solo looks cute but is totally professional.
 Focusrite pretty much owns the device’s red anodized look, and it simply reeks of quality.
 Once you hook it up to your computer via USB and run balanced cables (an upgrade from the 2nd Gen’s RCA jacks) to your monitors, everything you’ll ever need is right there on the front panel.